In our study of Psalm 6, we look at the fact that, not only was David a man of prayer, but he also knew that God would hear and answer them.

 David knew that God would listen and answer his prayers.
 He knew this because he understood his relationship with God.
 It seems that, in our time, prayer has become a popular thing as we hear all kinds of people talk about praying.
 But, many forget that the ability to pray to God is based on our right relationship with Him through Jesus Christ.

-All my enemies will be ashamed and dismayed; they will turn back in sudden disgrace.
+All my enemies will be confounded, completely terrified; they will turn back and be suddenly put to shame.

 David knew that God would protect him from his enemies because of his relationship with God.
 It is good for us to remember that God takes care of His own even today just as He did for David.
 This can help us to praise God even through the difficult times.